 Grooming Tools: Even short-haired dogs need grooming regularly, and if you choose a long-haired breed, you can expect to spend lots of time brushing your dog.

-It’s easy to decide against insurance and assume that you’ll pay for vet’s bills as they arise.
-That’s fine, as long as your dog’s health conditions are minor and short-lived, but could you really afford the fees you’d face if your pet required surgery or developed a lifelong condition?
-You could quickly end up with bills running into the thousands, and you could even be faced with having your beloved pet put to sleep if you can’t afford to pay for his treatment.
+It’s easy to decide against insurance, assuming you’ll pay for vet bills as they arise.
+That’s fine, as long as your dog’s health conditions are minor and short-lived.
+But could you afford the fees if your pet required surgery or developed a lifelong condition?
+You could end up with bills running into the thousands and possibly face putting your beloved pet to sleep if you can’t afford to pay for his treatment.
 What could be worse than that?

-There are lots of different options to consider when choosing a pet insurance policy, so always read the small print before signing up.
-Think about the amount of cover for vet’s fees that you’re likely to want and go from there.
+There are many different options to consider when choosing a pet insurance policy, so always read the small print before signing up.
+As with any insurance policy, be aware of any exclusions so you are not left high and dry when you need it most.

-If you decide to take your dog to obedience training classes, you should budget for at least $25 to $250 per year.
+If you decide to take your dog to obedience training classes, you should budget at least $40 to $250 per year.
 That will cover the cost of DVDs, books, and classes that you may decide to attend with your dog.

 It’s possible you can save some costs and do training online, or teach your child to train your dog as a fun hobby

 Most dog owners need to leave their pets at home occasionally when they go away on vacation.
 You could put your dog in boarding kennels while you’re away, or you could hire a pet sitter.

 Many dog owners prefer to use a pet sitter, as that means that their precious pooch will have one-to-one attention.
 Often, a professional pet sitter will come and live in your home to take care of your dog while you’re away.
 That’s great for your dog, as staying in familiar surroundings is much less stressful for him than being away from home.
 However, pet sitters are more expensive than boarding kennels.